hnyu/seditor/README.md

 </p>

 [Update Dec 07, 2023]: Now SEditor is [part](https://github.com/HorizonRobotics/alf/blob/pytorch/alf/algorithms/seditor_algorithm.py) of the official ALF repo!
-You just need to checkout the latest 'pytorch' branch of ALF to use SEditor.
+You just need to checkout the latest 'pytorch' branch of ALF to use SEditor (follow instructions below).

 ---